Giveth/lpp-milestones/README.md

 * If `recipient == address(0)`, only the `manager` can set the recipient
 * If `recipient != address(0)`, only the current `recipient` can change the recipient

-**note:** This is done is a single call, instead of a more fail-proof 2 step propose/accept process.
+**NOTE:** This is done is a single call, instead of a more fail-proof 2 step propose/accept process.
 If a mistake is made when setting/changing the recipient, the milestone will need to be canceled and re-created.

 #### Manager